bytebase/bytebase.com/content/blog/planetscale-vs-neon.md

 ![stackoverflow](/content/blog/planetscale-vs-neon/stackoverflow.webp)

 It seems that the love-hate relationship between MySQL and PostgreSQL will never end.
-From native MySQL vs. PostgreSQL, to distributed TiDB vs. CockroachDB, to cloud-native AWS Aurora vs. GCP AlloyDB, and now we are entering the next chapter, the serverless, developer-oriented PlanetScale vs. Neon.
+From vanilla MySQL vs. PostgreSQL, to distributed TiDB vs. CockroachDB, to cloud-native AWS Aurora vs. GCP AlloyDB, and now we are entering the next chapter, the serverless, developer-oriented PlanetScale vs. Neon.